wp-plugins/nextgen-facebook/readme.txt

 = 7.6.8 =

-Simplifies the Social Settings metabox, and includes a small fix to retain any excluded options from the Social Settings metabox as well.
+Simplifies the Social Settings metabox, and includes a small fix to retain hidden / excluded options from the Social Settings metabox as well.

 = 7.6.7 =